2026 Manhattan Tennis Ladder

 • The Ladder runs annually from April 20 to September 30

-• It is followed by a 3-week Round Robin Tournament for the Top 16 players to determine the final four semifinalists.
+• It is followed by a 3 week Round Robin Tournament for the Top 16 players to determine the final four Semifinalists.

 4. Challenge Acceptance Window:

 • Players have 4 days to accept or decline a challenge.
 After that, it is automatically declined.
+A decline is always considered a forfeit.
+Unless its a wildcard challenge.

 5. Forfeits: